by Melissa Nordell

 They named the school “G and P Community Driving School” after Garison and his “Papaw,” grandfather and Senior Pastor Harley Pritchard who graduated to heaven a few years after Garison.
 Harley had taught Garison about fixing cars and welding.
-They had together won “Best of Show” in the Houston Car Show with their jointly restored ’63 Mustang.
+Together they had won “Best of Show” in the Houston Car Show with their jointly restored ’63 Mustang.

 “Parents need to prepare their teens and make sure they demonstrate good driving habits,” Betsy said.
 “Even good teens make bad choices, and one wrong decision could take their teen forever.”

 Turning a tragedy into marketplace ministry, they expect the scholarship and school will save lives and honor the memory and testimony of Garison Steele.
 At an annual church ceremony in his honor, his mother, Betsy, testified that Garison “carried the light of God’s love everywhere he went, and many hearts were changed.”

 Betsy says that at first she wondered “why God would want me to go outside the church, but then one day while worshiping, I felt that God said I would reach teens that would never set their feet into a church and I would be able to show and demonstrate God’s love, joy, peace, and saving grace to those teens and their parents…and that is exactly what happened.”

 Pastor Betsy used the scripture 1 Peter 2:9 for the award ceremony: “that we may proclaim the love and praise of God who has called us out of darkness into his marvelous LIGHT.”
 Along with his family, Garison’s life has proven to be a legacy for saving many lives, both in the physical and for eternity to come.